--Susan Bradley, CFP®, CeFT®

 Part Two: One-Day Certification Exam

 The Certification Exam is held twice a year.
 This event demonstrates the skill of the candidate in the application of Financial Transitionist® tools and protocols through role-playing/oral exam, written case essays, structured response, multiple-choice testing (5 hr., closed book, and proctored).
 As important as content—and equally weighted during the assessments—are the candidate’s listening skills, assessment skills, communication skills, and their ethics.

-Included in the cost of the exam is a Prep Course consisting of three prep calls and a (virtual) practice exam.??
+Included in the cost of the exam is a Prep Course consisting of three prep calls.
+A (virtual) practice exam is available for $150.

 Click here for requirements for Maintaining the CeFT® Designation, which includes a description of the continuing Levels of Membership.